anturom/book-search/README.md

     This command will create the **node_modules** directory which stores all of the project's depedencies.

+3. Rename the `.env_sample` file to `.env` and set the value of the `VUE_APP_API_KEY` to your Google Books API key.
+This key can be obtained from [https://developers.google.com/books/](https://developers.google.com/books/)

-3. You can now start the local development server with:
+4. You can now start the local development server with:

     ```cmd
     npm run serve